All Episodes

 And of course, the Democrats would simply say, well, that's so long ago.

-Besides the drive-by is going to ignore that because it's Democrats.
+Besides, the drive-by is going to ignore that because it's Democrats.

-Democrats are allowed to do the Democrat presidents can fire all 93 U.S. attorneys.
+Democrats are allowed to do that.

-With cause without cause in the middle of investigations, in the middle of corruption investigation.
+Democrat presidents can fire all 93 U.S. attorneys with cause, without cause, in the middle of investigations, in the middle of corruption investigation.

-And he can do that all day long, and nobody is going to complain.
+They can do that all day long, and nobody is going to complain.

 The Democrats are not going to criticize themselves.